ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Key loaded
 ```

-Finally, the `list` command will list all your keys in your system and their associated addresses
+Finally, the `list` command is going to list all your keys in your system and their associated addresses
-(the keys are stored in a special directory on your file system, tampering with the directory will
+(the keys are stored in a special directory on your file system, tampering with the directory is going to
 result in malfunction of the tool).

 <!-- markdownlint-disable MD013 -->